Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Marlins have a record of 4-2.
+- In six games as the underdog over the last 10 matchups, the Marlins have posted a mark of 4-2.

-- When it comes to the over/under, the Marlins and their foes are 5-5-0 in their last 10 contests.

-- The Marlins' previous 10 matchups have not had a spread set by sportsbooks.
+- The Marlins' previous 10 matchups have not had a spread posted by bookmakers.

 Marlins Betting Records & Stats

-- The Marlins have been victorious in 37, or 46.2%, of the 80 contests they have been chosen as underdogs in this season.
+- The Marlins have won in 37, or 45.7%, of the 81 contests they have been named as odds-on underdogs this year.

-- Miami is 20-22 this season when entering a game as the underdog by +115 or more on the moneyline.
+- Miami has a record of 26-40 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.

-- The Marlins have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Marlins have a 50% chance of coming away with a victory in the contest.

-- Miami and its opponents have gone over the total this season in 71 of its 152 opportunities.
+- Games involving Miami have gone over the total set by sportsbooks in 72 of 153 chances this season.

 - In six games with a line this season, the Marlins have a mark of 4-2-0 against the spread.